 Oobleck Paint & Cornflour Paint

 Cornflour paint is quick and easy taste-safe paint that you can make at home.
 You can create colourful oobleck that children can use to paint, or you can make a creamier version that is a bit more like finger paints.

-To make basic oobleck paint, combine about 1 cup water for every 1.5 to 2 cups of corn starch.
+To make basic oobleck paint, combine about 1 cup water for every 1.5 to 2 cups of corn flour (corn starch).
 Then divide up into different bowls or cupcake tray tins where food colouring can be combined in various ways to make different colours.